azsk/AzTS-docs/03-Running AzTS solution from UI/README.md

 **Q: Where can I find AzTS UI URL?**

+Please contact AzTS UI administrator for the link to the AzTS UI.
+If you are the administrator, follow the steps below to get UI's URL:

+**Using Azure Portal:**

+On Azure Portal, go to the resource group where AzTS Solution has been installed --> Go to AzSK-AzTS-UI-xxxxx App Service (here xxxxx represents the suffix added to the name of the App Service) --> From the 'Overview' section, copy the 'URL' of the UI.

+**Using PowerShell:**

 Link to the AzTS UI is provided at the end of installation command ```Install-AzSKTenantSecuritySolution``` (as shown below).
 &nbsp;&nbsp;![UI](../Images/13_TSS_UIUrlPrintMessageInPSOutput.png)